otherJL0/resume/main.typ

   company: "Gridunity",
   dates: dates-helper(start-date: "Apr 2021", end-date: "Feb 2022"),
 )
 - Developed a proof-of-concept Python command line tool using Playwright, Typer-cli, and PyGit to facilitate the migration of code from one site to another in the absence of a version control system
 - Developed a proof-of-concept Python library to update main site components using Pydantic and SQLModel for an enjoyable developer experience through extensive use of type hinting
-- Developed a proof-of-concept Python cli tool to generate JSON fields from dataclasses for quick through extensive use of type hinting
+// - Developed a proof-of-concept Python cli tool to generate JSON fields from dataclasses for quick through extensive use of type hinting
-- Refactored many single-method Python rules to expressively named single purpose methods with typed docstrings to increase code readability and maintainability
-- Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment
+// - Reduced the time-to-build for local developer environments by streamlining the initial Bash script launching the Docker-compose environment

 #work(